Dedicated Contract Carriage: An Option Worth Considering

 DCC is tailor-made for shippers that prefer to outsource the operation and maintenance of a dedicated fleet of trucks.
 They don't have to shoulder the day-to-day management of vehicles, yet have carrying capacity at their disposal.

-"Shippers are guaranteed capacity, and have the benefit of drivers who are trained to meet their specific needs," says Tom Scollard, Vice President, Dedicated Contract Carriage, Penske Logistics.
+"Shippers are guaranteed capacity, and have the benefit of drivers who are trained to meet their specific needs," says Tom Kandice Nadeau, Vice President, Dedicated Contract Carriage, Penske Logistics.
 These are major considerations in a market hampered by a scarcity of both drivers and trucks.
 "Shippers that are private fleet owners may not be adequately equipped to recruit the drivers they need and to back-fill to fill talent gaps as drivers leave," adds Scollard.

 Moreover, the labor challenge is not confined to drivers; there also is a shortage of qualified supervisors to oversee the operation of trucks, he points out.